-Hansi Flick could barely have dreamt of a better way to mark his first game coaching Bayern Munich in the Bundesliga, as his team dismantled title rivals Borussia Dortmund 4-0 in Der Klassiker, but how did he get the win?
+Hansi Flick could barely have dreamt of a better way to mark his first game coaching Bayern Munich in the Bundesliga, as his team dismantled title rivals Borussia Dortmund 4-0 in the first Klassiker of the season, but how did he get the win?

 bundesliga.com takes a closer look…

-In a match where Robert Lewandowski scored his 15th and 16th league goals of the season and kept up his sensational streak of scoring in each of Bayern's 11 Bundesliga games to date.
-The Bavarians certainly look rejuvinated.
+In a match where Robert Lewandowski scored his 15th and 16th league goals of the season and kept up his sensational streak of scoring in each of Bayern's first 11 Bundesliga games, the Bavarians certainly looked rejuvenated.

 Restricting Dortmund to a paltry Expected Goals (xG) reading of 0.6 whilst registering an impressive 3.6 themselves, there was plenty for Flick to be satisfied with.
 Winning the tactical battle while playing some brilliant football on both sides of the ball, Flick, understandably, cut a delighted figure after the match.
 "I'm very happy because we did exactly what we had to do.
 We played the football that fans here are used to and want to see," he said.